 Speak with members of all teams and identify the strong and weak points of your social media crisis response.
-Some departments might have interesting insights you can implement into your social media crisis management plan.
+Other departments can share interesting insights you can implement into your social media crisis management plan.

 How to effectively manage a social media crisis?

-The good news is, you can manage a social media crisis and emerge from it with a stronger brand.
+The good news is, social media crisis can give you a chance to build a stronger brand.

 To effectively manage a social media crisis you need to be prepared and don’t panic once a crisis hits.

 Remember about pre-social media crisis management phase.
-When a crisis hits, you will know what to do.
 Preparing for a social media crisis will save you some time in the first phase.
 You can use this time to prepare for the second phase of social media crisis management.